-It’s not too difficult to guess some of the items that are most likely to get damaged during your moving process.
+It’s not too difficult to guess which of the items that are most likely to get damaged during a move.
 At the top of that list you’d probably include fragile things like dishes, antiques, and so on — but you might be surprised at some of the things that are actually most prone to damage.
 Whether you’re moving long distance or within your city, here’s the somewhat surprising list, and our tips on how to prevent damage to your belongings.

 Sometimes we underestimate how fragile all those little whirring parts really are.
 Though our electronics may not get visibly banged up on the outside because we’ve wrapped them well, they’re rather susceptible to damage if they are being bumped around a lot.
 It’s safe to say that you’re better off going overboard when cushioning your electronics.
 Pad them with spare towels, blankets, or even a layer of bubble wrap to protect them from too much jarring when the moving truck hits bumps in the road and be sure to label your boxes well if there is a “this side up” sort of gadget.
 For more advice on relocating to a new home with your electronics, have a look at this blog post!